What Electrical and Electronics Installers and Repairers Do

 Electrical and electronics installers and repairers of transportation equipment install, adjust, or maintain mobile communication equipment, including sound, sonar, security, navigation, and surveillance systems on trains, watercraft, or other vehicles.

-Powerhouse, substation, and relay electrical and electronics repairers inspect, test, maintain, or repair electrical equipment used in generating stations, substations, and inservice relays.
-These workers may be known as powerhouse electricians, relay technicians, or power transformer repairers.
+Powerhouse, substation, and relay electrical and electronics repairers inspect, test, maintain, or repair electrical equipment used in generating stations, substations, and in-service relays.
+These workers also may be known as powerhouse electricians, relay technicians, or power transformer repairers.

 Electric motor, power tool, and related repairers—such as armature winders, generator mechanics, and electric golf cart repairers—specialize in installing, maintaining, and repairing electric motors, wiring, or switches.

 Electronic equipment installers and repairers of motor vehicles install, diagnose, and repair sound, security, and navigation equipment in motor vehicles.
-Motor vehicle installers and repairers work with an increasingly complex range of electronic equipment, including DVD players, navigation systems, and passive and active security systems.
+These installers and repairers work with a range of complex electronic equipment, including digital audio and video players, navigation systems, and passive and active security systems.

-Electrical and electronic installers and repairers may specialize, according to how and where they work:
+Electrical and electronics installers and repairers may also specialize, according to how and where they work:

-Field technicians often travel to factories or other locations to repair equipment.
-When equipment breaks down, field technicians go to a customer's site to repair the equipment.
-Because repairing components is a complex activity, workers on the factory floor usually remove and replace defective units, such as circuit boards, instead of fixing them.
+Field technicians often travel to factories or a customer’s site to repair broken down equipment.
+Because repairing components is a complex activity, workers in factories usually remove and replace defective units, such as circuit boards, instead of fixing them.
 Defective units are discarded or returned to the manufacturer or a specialized shop for repair.